 Performed under local or general anesthesia, the surgery provides great results for patients that do not need neck contouring.

-If the only area to be addressed is the cheek area, your doctor may recommend an endoscopic facelift.
+If the only area to be addressed is the cheek area, your doctor may recommend an endoscopic facelift in Phoenix.
 A tiny camera at the end of a tube, inserted in the incision, relays images to a monitor during surgery.
 The magnification affords the surgeon a much higher level of accuracy as the underlying structure is tightened and repaired.

 A cheek lift can address the entire midface area, from cheeks down to the nasolabial folds.
 It is less invasive and requires less downtime than a full facelift.